-Leadership is influence.
-The concept is illustrated in many leadership stories.
-But for the most part, the discussion on influence revolves around the leaders’ character, charisma, persuasion skills, and the ability to use magic words.
+You can increase your leadership influence.
+It is said that leadership is influence and this concept is illustrated in many leadership stories.
+But for the most part, the discussion on influence revolves around the leaders’ character, charisma, persuasion skills, and the ability to use “magic” words.

 You will make people understand that they too can increase their influence and make a difference in their world.